 Here are 9 Paleo Halloween Recipes.
 Halloween is all about sweets.
 But where does that leave you when you are on the Paleo diet?
-An occasional sweet indulgence is perfectly fine on the Paleo diet and since holidays are especially hard to stick to the Paleo diet, I wanted to do this blog post all about Paleo Halloween recipes to help you find some good healthy Paleo Halloween recipes.
+An occasional sweet indulgence is perfectly fine on the Paleo diet and since holidays are especially hard to stick to the Paleo diet, I wanted to do this blog post all about Halloween recipes for those of us on a Paleo diet.
+I wanted to help you find some good healthy Halloween recipes.

 What do you make for dinner on Halloween night?
 I swear that’s the hardest night to make dinner.
 My children always want to be the first in the neighborhood to trick-or-treat and do NOT want to eat dinner first – but if we wait until we’re done, they are starving and just want to eat candy.
 I used to order pizza, but that’s out of the question now.
 So most of the time I make something in the crock pot.
 That way dinner can be ready when we get home and I can eat a little here and there and daddy can eat at a normal time while he hands out the candy.

 Paleo Halloween Recipes

 Tapioca Flour – Almond Flour – Coconut Sugar – Palm Shortening – Baking Powder – Real Salt – Vanilla – Egg – Honey – Arrowroot Powder – Vanilla – Cookie Cutters

 Who doesn’t love a good sugar cookie for any holiday?
 So why not Halloween too.
 The best part is these sugar cookies are totally Paleo even the frosting.
 You could have a fun party if you make the cookies ahead of time and let the kids frost their own and then eat them.
 My mom has done this before and the kids love it.
 They really like to personalize them and make them their very own.

 2. Chocolate Pumpkin Tart – Unconventional Baker